Top Market News: What Happened In Investing Today

 I would guess that Amazon's data competencies would give it an inventory management edge over competitors.
 And a flagship store in Midtown will put a nice brand awareness cherry on the sundae.

 On the other hand, books are tied to people's sense of self, and some portion of book buyers may continue to buck Amazon, refusing to think that their tastes and intellectual pursuits are deterministic and predictable by algorithms.
 I could foresee a minority backlash against this move.
 Usually a more sophisticated decision process will win in the long run, as much value as we might see in serendipitous mom & pop store recommendations.
 There are a lot of people who think capitalism and art don't mix.
-I think I count myself among them, despite overwhelming evidence to the contrary.
+I think I count myself among them despite overwhelming evidence to the contrary.

-Lowe's lower on earnings miss (LOW): At a glance the long term story seems OK.
-Consistent EBIT margins around 7%-9% over the past five years, revenue growth every year, including 10% growth from 2015 to 2016.
-Net margins right around 5% -- seems fine.
+Lowe's lower on earnings miss (NYSE:LOW): At a glance, the long-term story seems OK.
+Consistent EBIT margins around 7-9% over the past five years, revenue growth every year, including 10% growth from 2015 to 2016.
+Net margins right around 5% - seems fine.
 I do notice an asset turnover ratio that's declining over time.
-I have revenue growing 29% over the past five years, while total assets doubled in the same time period.
+I have revenue growing 29% over the past five years while total assets doubled in the same time period.
 All that time, the company's been levering up; much of the asset growth is debt financed.
-ROE looks to have improved only moderately, as net growth has only slightly outpaced total stockholder's equity.
+ROE looks to have improved only moderately, as net growth has only slightly outpaced total stockholders' equity.

-Since there's a death-of-retail narrative going on, now, though, it's probably worth it to look at shorter-term trends.
-Sales were actually up sequentially and year over year, on a gross and comparable store basis.
+Since there's a death-of-retail narrative going on, now, it's probably worth it to look at shorter-term trends.
+Sales were actually up sequentially and year over year on a gross and comparable store basis.

 I like Lowe's, and I've had good customer experiences there.
 It seems like the company shoots for a more accessible customer experience than that offered by competitors, and it holds costs down by offering a more limited selection.
-I like the business model and think there's a floor for Lowes' market share.
-The stock is in a long term uptrend and at all time highs.
+I like the business model and think there's a floor for Lowe's market share.
+The stock is in a long-term uptrend and at all-time highs.
 I'm not sure we learned that much about Lowe's on today's earnings.

-See also: Lowe's loses ground to Home Depot in Q1, Existing home sales miss expectations
+See also: Lowe's loses ground to Home Depot in Q1 (NYSE:HD), Existing home sales miss expectations

-Tiffany beats by $0.04, misses on revenue (TIF): Veblen goods are interesting, and diamonds are among those the editors of the Veblen goods Wikipedia page have accepted as proper examples.
-It's interesting to take a step back and think about what selling Veblen good means for business.
+Tiffany beats by $0.04, misses on revenue (NYSE:TIF): Veblen goods are interesting, and diamonds are among those the editors of the Veblen goods Wikipedia page have accepted as proper examples.
+It's interesting to take a step back and think about what selling Veblen goods means for business.
 Why not just raise prices?
 Of course business is nowhere near as neat as an "all else equal" economics definition makes us think, and Tiffany has experienced revenue declines the past couple years.
 According to the transcript, e-commerce sales were unchanged but that management views the website as "also delivering marketing communication that drives awareness and store traffic."
-Sounds like digital sales are not a huge piece of TIF's strategy at the moment.
-(You can buy diamond rings on Amazon, by the way.)
+Sounds like digital sales are not a huge piece of TIF's strategy at the moment (You can buy diamond rings on Amazon, by the way).

-I was also struck by this.
+I was also struck by this:

 I didn't know TIF was vertically integrated, at least at certain levels (I don't see evidence that it owns mines).
 I guess it makes sense when you're running a prestige brand to oversee the steps further up the supply chain.
 The stock took a dip on the report.
-It seems like the fundamentals are volatile as you might expect of a luxury retailer, so as with Lowe's I can't read a ton into what we've seen today.
+It seems like the fundamentals are volatile as you might expect of a luxury retailer, so as with Lowe's, I can't read a ton into what we've seen today.

 See also: More on Tiffany's Q1

-Advance Auto Parts misses by $0.58, misses on revenue (AAP) Despite getting zapped yesterday after AutoZone's report, AAP took another dip today on earnings.
-It does not look great -- operating margins contracted, and same store sales dropped.
+Advance Auto Parts misses by $0.58, misses on revenue (NYSE:AAP): Despite getting zapped yesterday after AutoZone's report, AAP took another dip today on earnings.
+It does not look great - operating margins contracted, and same-store sales dropped.
 I wasn't sure how to read this from the press release, attributed to CEO Tom Greco:

 "As in the past several quarters, our operating margin reflects our deliberate choices to restore investments in the customer and improve overall service and delivery.
 In addition to making these critical customer investments, we are increasing and accelerating our initial gross productivity target of $500 million over 5 years to $750 million over 4 years.
 While some of this cost benefit will be used to fund growth initiatives, much of it will drive margin improvement."

-Investments in the customer sound like money out the door, while a gross productivity target sounds like a cost reduction.
+Investments in the customer sound like money out the door while a gross productivity target sounds like a cost reduction.
 There may be more on the transcript.

-Meanwhile: Abercrombie & Fitch spikes after takeover report (ANF)
+Meanwhile: Abercrombie & Fitch spikes after takeover report (NYSE:ANF)

 Tech Squibs